CarletonABL/PSDM/README.md

  - The derivation process can also leverage parallel processing, if the Matlab *Parallel Computing Toolbox* is installed.
 See Section 3 of the PDF README for details on this.

 ## Credit
 If you use our work, we ask that you cite us appropriately in any work.

-This work is in the process of being published and citation information will be posted when it becomes available.
+[1] S. Lloyd, R. Irani, and M. Ahmadi, “A numeric derivation for fast regressive modeling of manipulator dynamics,” Mech.
+Mach.
+Theory, vol. 156, p.
+104149, Feb.
+2021.

+A preprint version of this work is included in this repository, see [SLloydEtAl2021_PSDM.pdf](SLloydEtAl2021_PSDM.pdf)

 ## Contact
 Author: Steffan Lloyd (Steffan.Lloyd@carleton.ca).